digital-work-lab/theses/index.md

 permalink: /
 ---

-**TODO**:

-- move links/pages to repository
-- in handbook: focus on administration
-- in handbook: add link to this pate

 # Bachelor's and Master's Theses

 This page provides an overview and resources for writing a thesis in the area of [digital work](https://www.uni-bamberg.de/digital-work/){: target="_blank"}.